I live in Darien with my wife of 32 years, two rescue dogs, and three parrots. This is home, and I care deeply about the future of McIntosh County.

 I served honorably in the United States Marine Corps during Operation Desert Storm.
 That experience shaped how I think about responsibility, discipline, teamwork, and leadership under pressure.

-It also taught me something that still matters in local government: focus on the mission, respect the people doing the work, use resources wisely, and deliver results even when conditions are difficult.
+It also taught me lessons that still matter in local government: focus on the mission, respect the people doing the work, use resources wisely, and deliver results even when conditions are difficult.

 Experience with limited resources